 Debate continues over what should happen to the Sims monuments.
 Gamble argues that simply erasing his history would do society a disservice: “It would be so easy to say this history never happened.
 We need to find a way to acknowledge the three women whose names we know.”

 This isn’t a new argument.
 In a 1941 paper titled “The Negro’s Contribution to Surgery,” published in the Journal of the National Medical Association, Dr. John A. Kenney of the Tuskegee Institute, considered the dean of Black dermatology, wrote, “I suggest that a monument be raised and dedicated to the nameless Negroes who have contributed so much to surgery by the ‘guinea pig’ route.”
 Kenney was referring to the countless individuals like Lucy, Anarcha and Betsey, whose stories have been erased from history.

 The Statue Was Removed

 In January 2018, the Mayor’s Advisory Commission announced their decision to remove and relocate the J. Marion Sims statue.
-The statue was removed from Central Park on April 17, 2018 and is set to be relocated to Greenwood Cemetery in Brooklyn.
-Its current plaque will be replaced by one that educates the public on the origins of the monument and the controversial, non-consensual medical experiments Sims used on women of color, mostly enslaved black women.
+The statue was removed from Central Park on April 17, 2018.
+Its current plaque will be replaced by one that educates the public on the origins of the monument and the controversial, non-consensual medical experiments Sims used on women of color, mostly enslaved Black women.
 The names (and histories) of the three known women “whose bodies were used in the name of medical and scientific advancement” by Sims, Lucy, Anarcha and Betsey, will take their rightful place on the new plaque.